reed-meyerson/ascii-to-greek/README.md

 # Overview
-This project builds a binary `togreek` which converts ASCII shorthand to ancient greek unicode with diacriticals
+This project builds a binary `togreek` which converts ASCII shorthand to Ancient Greek unicode with diacriticals

 For instance: